sinkap/lsm-perf/README.md

 - [Python 3](https://www.python.org/downloads/)
 - The [plumbum library](https://pypi.org/project/plumbum/) (`pip install plumbum`)
 - [Qemu](https://www.qemu.org/download/) (`apt-get install qemu`)
 - [qemu-affinity](https://github.com/zegelin/qemu-affinity) if you want to use the CPU management.
+This is provided as a git submodule, so clone this repository with `git clone --recursive https://github.com/PaulRenauld/lsm-perf.git`.
+If you already cloned the repository without the recursive option, just run `git submodule update --init --recursive`

 ### Files
 The `bzImage` of the kernels to be tested are required.
 You can build them from the [Linux](https://github.com/torvalds/linux) codebase.